Advantages of multi-copy nonlocality distillation and its application to minimizing communication complexity: Genuine three-copy distillation protocols

 \section{Genuine three-copy distillation protocols}

 \else \textit{Genuine three-copy distillation protocols.|}\fi When considering 3-copy distillation, the variety of possible protocols is vastly increased.
 In this case we can derive new protocols that outperform the previous ones in terms of the boxes for which they offer distillation.
-For this, we introduce a \emph{genuine three-copy distillation protocol}, which is one that cannot be reduced to a concatenation of 2-copy protocols.
+For this, we introduce a \emph{genuine three-copy distillation protocol}, which is one that cannot be reduced to a concatenation of 2-copy protocols, i.e., is not of the form of Figure~\ref{fig:sequential_wiring_architectures}.
 Consider the following wiring, where $\lor$ denotes the logical {\sc or} operation:

 We find larger regions of distillable boxes as compared to the two-copy case, see Figure~\ref{fig:3copy}.